Devv-Ashutosh/sql_retail_sales_p1/README.md

 FROM hourly_sale
 GROUP BY shift
 ```
-11. **Write a SQL query to calculate the total profit for each category.:.**:
+11. **Write a SQL query to calculate the total profit for each category**:
 ```sql
 SELECT
     category,